rackerlabs/rackspace-how-to/content/cloud-servers/transfer-files-using-WinSCP.md

 5. Enter a folder name.

-6. To set permissions, select **Set permissions** and change the permissions for the new directory by selecting **R**, **W** and **X** (for read, write, and execute) for each user profile.
+6. To set permissions, select **Set permissions** and change the permissions for the new directory by selecting **R**, **W**, and **X** (for read, write, and execute) for each user profile.

     You can also see the equivalent octal value for your settings.
-The new directory will be owned by the user you used to login via sftp.
+The user you used to login via sftp owns new directory.

     <img src="{% asset_path cloud-servers/transfer-files-using-WinSCP/permissions.png %}" />